Nour Jaouda is a Cairo-based Libyan artist, born 1997.

 Her work is driven by ideas of liminality and the state of being in-between.

-She explores the precariousness of our historical and cultural identities
+She explores the precariousness of our historical identities and engages

-and engages with the notion of identity being defined by an ever-changing
+with identity as a notion being defined by an ever-changing fluidity that

 2015-2018 The Ruskin School of Art, BFA, Oxford University

 2016 'Oh The Shoe Has Been Lost', Solo show, Dolphin Gallery